Skip to content

 Real-World Case Study

-Situation: User asks agent: "What was the database problem we fixed last week?"
-Agent responds: "I don't have information about that."
+Situation: The user asks the agent: "What was the database problem we fixed last week?"
+The agent answers: "I have no information about that."

-Problem: Agent has no memory of past conversations.
-Each interaction starts from scratch, wasting context and user time.
+Problem: The agent has no memory of past conversations.
+Every interaction starts from zero.

 Theory in Simple Terms